 - b.
-If the patient is under scale but has net assets of \$14,000 or greater, then the request for charity will be reviewed on an individual basis by the Manager of Financial Services to determine if financial assistance will be provided.
-The patient may be required to spend down to \$14,000 of net assets in order to qualify for financial assistance. - c.
-Once the patient has provided the required documentation to prove financial need, the Financial Advocate should review and evaluate the financial assistance application against the above guidelines and make a determination whether to request approval or to deny the application.
-If the Financial Advocate or designee believes the application meets the above guidelines, the Financial Advocate should sign the application on the line: "Request for Approval of the Financial Assistance Application" and forward the completed application and all supporting documentation to the following individuals as appropriate: - i.
+If the patient is under scale but has net assets of \$14,000 or greater, then the request for charity will be reviewed on an individual basis by the Director of Revenue Cycle to determine if financial assistance will be provided.
+The patient may be required to spend down to \$14,000 of net assets in order to qualify for financial assistance.
+CHS will exclude certain retirement accounts such as 401k to which the Internal Revenue Service has granted preferential tax treatment as a retirement account, including but not limited to deferred compensation plans qualified under the Internal Revenue Code or non-qualified deferred compensation plans. - c.
+Once the patient has provided the required documentation to prove financial need, the Financial Counselor should review and evaluate the financial assistance application against the above guidelines and make a determination whether to request approval or to deny the application.
+If the Financial Counselor or designee believes the application meets the above guidelines, the Financial Counselor should sign the application on the line: "Request for Approval of the Financial Assistance Application" and forward the completed application and all supporting documentation to the following individuals as appropriate: - i.
 Manager (\$100.00 to \$999.99) - ii.
-Director of Financial Services (\$1000.00 to \$9,999.99) - iii.
+Director of Revenue Cycle (\$1000.00 to \$9,999.99) - iii.
 Vice President of Finance (\$10,000 to \$24,999.99) - iv.
-Vice President of Finance & President & CEO (\$25,000 and over)
+Vice President of Finance & President & CEO (\$25,000 and over) - d.
 Once administrative approval of the charity adjustment is obtained, the approved application and all supporting documentation are forwarded to the Manager of Financial Services who makes the actual adjustment.
-Patients will receive written notification when the application is approved, denied, or pended for additional documentation.
+Patients will receive written notification when the application is approved, denied, or pended for additional documentation. - e.
+Financial assistance approval will be applicable for accounts one (1) year from the application date and accounts (including bad debt) six (6) months prior to application date.